iarkaroy/iarkaroy.github.io.source/blog/_posts/2013-07-23-how-to-create-drop-cap-letters-in-css.markdown

 ---
 title: "Drop Cap Letters in CSS"
 layout: post
+excerpt: In this tutorial we will use CSS3 to create Drop Cap, a traditional newspaper technique of making the first letter of a paragraph capital and take the height of three or four lines.
+In that way, it is easier to grab the attention of the reader and specify the start of a section.
+thumbnail: 20130723-thumbnail
 ---
 Drop Cap is a traditional newspaper technique of making the first letter of a paragraph capital and take the height of three or four lines.
 In that way, it is easier to grab the attention of the reader and specify the start of a section.

-Now we are going to implement that style in our css using a new CSS3 technique.
+In this tutorial we are going to implement that style in our css using a new CSS3 technique.

 ## CSS First Letter